 Patients are encouraged to participate actively in their physical therapy rehabilitation program.
 The rehabilitation process between the patient and orthopedic surgeon is critical to success following any shoulder arthroscopy procedure.
 All patients will be provided with a detailed outline of a rehabilitation protocol, designed to help strengthen the shoulder and increase range of motion following shoulder surgery.

-For more resources on shoulder arthroscopy, or for additional information on the various shoulder pain treatment options provided by Dr. Mark Getelman, shoulder surgeon, please contact his Van Nuys, Thousand Oaks and Los Angeles, California area office.
+For more resources on shoulder arthroscopy, or for additional information on the various shoulder pain treatment options provided by Dr. Mark Getelman, shoulder surgeon, please contact his Van Nuys, Westlake Village, Thousand Oaks and Los Angeles, California area office.